Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/ini_access.md

 ```

 !!!
 Tip
     If you introduce new options, it is best to follow certain practices.
-It is a good practice to name your options clearly an place them in a section named the same as your mod.
+It is a good practice to name your options in a clear manner and place them in a section named the same as your mod.
 Do not place your mod options into the `[GAME]` or `[PERFORMANCE]` sections.

 ## Key functions
 The `Gothic.ini` contains the assignment of physical keys (e.g. "W") to logical keys (e.g. "keyUp").

 ### MEM_GetKey
-Returns a first key assigned to logical key.
+Returns the primary key assigned to logical key.
 ```dae
 func int MEM_GetKey (var string name) {};
 ```